teachjing/powershell-scripts/README.md

 # powershell-scripts
 Powershell scripts I made that I use and can call upon when I need it.
+Im slowly importing all my modules so follow to stay up to date.

 Load the CoreCustom.psm1 Module and then use it to load any .psm1 modules